cmschmtt/tla-plus-resources/README.md

 ## Misc
 * [Leslie Lamport at Heidelberg](https://www.youtube.com/watch?v=FKFH_-QogN0)
-	* > An algorithm is not a program, so why describe it with a programming language?
-PlusCal is a tiny toy-like language that is infinitely more expressive than any programming language because an expression can be any mathematical formula.
+	* > "An algorithm is not a program, so why describe it with a programming language?
+PlusCal is a tiny toy-like language that is infinitely more expressive than any programming language because an expression can be any mathematical formula."
 * [Leslie Lamport at Microsoft: "Thinking Above the Code"](https://www.youtube.com/watch?v=-4Yp3j_jk8Q)
 * [Don Knuth: "The Analysis of Algorithms"](https://www.youtube.com/watch?v=jmcSzzN1gkc)
 * [Learning PlusCal](http://lamport.azurewebsites.net/tla/pluscal.html)